 I finally understood when I went to college at the University of Chicago.
 Being curious and excited about a subject became a necessity as the course work became more difficult.
 Suddenly I was allowed to fail, and my success was dependent entirely on my own work and motivation.
 I became more excited about studying, about coursework, about learning new subjects and deepening my knowledge in others.

 I'm a naturally curious person, so my goal as a tutor is to help students use their own curiosity.
 I work with students to help them think more effectively, to understand the big picture behind a lesson plan, and to learn how to navigate a test or assignment in order to effectively use their knowledge and intelligence.
 My goal as a tutor is not to help a student get to a particular answer, or fill in a particular box.
 My goal is to help a student see the abstract concept behind the subject, to understand the big picture, to learn how to think more effectively.
 If one can learn circumspection and hone their curiosity, they have a huge head start regardless of the subject matter.
 This goes for everything from US History to English to the SAT exam.

-University of Chicago - BA, Cinema and Media Studies
+Undergraduate Degree: University of Chicago - Bachelor in Arts, Cinema and Media Studies